Department of Energy.

 (c) What should be the allocation of available appropriated funds for a fiscal year between the base amount and the variable amount of the annual training grants?

-(d) Should the entire training grant be variable based on the funding allocation methods described herein?
+(d) Should the entire training grant be variable based on the funding allocation formula described herein?

 (a) Should the amount of funding be adjusted where a route forms a border between two States, a State and a Tribal reservation, or two Tribal reservations?

-(b) Should States or Tribes with mutual aid responsibilities along a route outside their borders be eligible for 180(c) grants on the basis of the mutual aid agreement?
+(b) Should States or Tribes with mutual aid responsibilities along a route outside their borders be eligible for Start Printed Page 40145180(c) grants on the basis of the mutual aid agreement?

-(c) If so, how should the amount of funding be calculated, and should the calculation take into account whether or Start Printed Page 64939not the State or Tribe would otherwise be eligible for a grant?
+(c) If so, how should the amount of funding be calculated, and should the calculation take into account whether or not the State or Tribe would otherwise be eligible for a grant?

 (d) Should the State or Tribe that received notification of eligibility from DOE indicate in their grant application that a neighboring State or Tribe has a mutual aid agreement along a particular route, whereupon DOE would then notify the neighboring State or Tribe of its eligibility?

-(a) Do assessment and planning grants need to be provided four years prior to an initial scheduled shipment through a State or Tribe's jurisdiction?
+(a) Do assessment and planning grants need to be undertaken four years prior to an initial scheduled shipment through a State or Tribe's jurisdiction?

 (b) Do training grants need to commence three years prior to a scheduled shipment through a State or Tribe's jurisdiction?